Elliot Reid: J.D.

 Later in Season 7, there are some subtle hints that Elliot and J.D. might be getting closer, and possibly romantically involved.
 For instance, the episode "My Waste of Time" ends with J.D. and Elliot sitting in a cafe, commenting on how everyone thought they were together, then playing with J.D.'s son, Sam, as if they were a family.
 Also, in "My Bad Too," Turk tells Carla (in unsubtitled Spanish), "Those two will be getting back together in five weeks."
 In the Season 7 finale, "My Princess," Elliot and J.D. agree that the almost-kiss, a point of tension between them, has nothing to do with their feelings and has merely been a response to stress.
 In the Season 8 episode "My Happy Place," Elliot and J.D. reevaluate their relationship, admitting their lingering feelings for each other.
 However, it is only after Dr. Kelso tells them to do whatever makes them happy that they decide to give their relationship another chance.
-In "My Cookie Pants," J.D. and Elliot are shown to be a couple again.
+In "My Cookie Pants," J.D. and Elliot are shown to be a confirmed couple again.

 In the Season 8 episode "My Cuz," J.D. leaves Sacred Heart to move closer to his son.
 Though Elliot remained at Sacred Heart, she moved in with J.D., despite the long commute.
 Before J.D. left the hospital for good, he had a prolonged fantasy (implied to be a flash-forward) that showed him and Elliot getting married and having at least one child together.
 By the start of Season 9, set a year after the Season 8 finale, they were married and expecting their first child-a daughter.
+In the Season 10 premiere, J.D. reveals that he and Elliot are divorced, and have a child, Ollie.